qalle2/pygif/README.md

                         What to do (d=decode, e=encode, a=autodetect; default=a).
   -w WIDTH, --width WIDTH
                         Width of input file in pixels (encoding only).
-  -v, --verbose         Print more info.
-  --no-dict-reset       When encoding, don't reset the LZW dictionary when it fills up.
+  -r, --no-dict-reset   When encoding, don't reset the LZW dictionary when it fills up.
 May
                         compress highly repetitive images better.
+  -v, --verbose         Print more info.
 ```